Top 16 online proofing tools for faster feedback

 Best for:

-Freelancers and small marketing teams that need a simple, affordable tool for collecting visual feedback from clients on designs and videos.
+GoVisually is a good option for freelancers and small marketing teams that need a simple, affordable tool for collecting visual feedback on designs and videos.

 Pricing: